telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### set_clientTemplate

-Sets the value of the Gantts's clientTemplate property.
+Sets the value of the Gantt's clientTemplate property.

 #### Parameters